 Born in Covington, Ky., in 1942, Jack Ernest Roush was always interested in finding out what made things tick.
 He received his mathematics degree with a minor in physics from Berea College in 1964 and moved to Detroit to go to work for Ford Motor Company that same year.
-He went on to earn his Master’s Degree in Scientific Mathematics from Eastern Michigan University in 1970.
+He went on to earn his Master’s Degree in Mathematics from Eastern Michigan University in 1970.

 He went on to claim 24 national championships and titles in the two series, including 12 manufacturer’s championships, winning 119 races, while working with acclaimed drivers such as Tommy Kendall, Scott Pruett and Willy T. Ribbs.
 Roush also captured 10 consecutive sedan class championships at the prestigious 24 Hours of Daytona, teaming with drivers such as Kendall, Pruett, Mark Martin, Bill Elliot, Ricky Rudd and Kyle Petty, as well as actor Paul Newman and Olympic star Bruce Jenner.

-In 2007, Roush Racing and Fenway Sports Group (FSG) announced the formation of Roush Fenway Racing, an unprecedented relationship that brought together two championship organizations with a distinguished track record of success in their respective businesses and sports.
+In 2007, Roush Racing and Fenway Sports Group (FSG) announced the formation of Roush Fenway Racing, an unprecedented relationship that brought together two championship organizations with a distinguished record of success in their respective businesses and sports.

-Roush’s teams have captured multiple championships, across all three of NASCAR’s major platforms, while taking home 305 checkered flags in the process.
+Roush’s teams have captured multiple championships, across all three of NASCAR’s major platforms, while taking home 325 checkered flags in the process.

 The direct result of Roush’s hard work, drive and determination has parlayed into more than 1000 top fives and over 2000 top 10s, while leading over 57,000 laps and turning well over a million miles.